agarbato/unicloud/README.md

 Wait a few seconds and the app should be up and running.
 On the homepage you will see that there are no registered clients and no shares defined.
-Before you can start to sync, two steps are required:
+Before you can start to sync, **two mandatory steps are required**:

  - Activate the client from the [clients](http://127.0.0.1:5001/clients) page.
  - Create your first share and name it `share1` from the [shares](http://127.0.0.1:5001/shares/mgt) management page